 - Cells data are used to build, in a temporary stream file, an "imported file" script.

 - The "imported file" script is used by command CPYFRMIPMF to upload the target file.

 - Last, if DSPFILE(*YES), the contents of the target file are displayed.

 A far better insight of the target file can be displayed by another open-source Easy400.net utility:

 Values resulting from formulas may have conversion problems.
 A simple way to bypass these problems is documented in this topic.

 6- About the target file

 In the record format of the target file, each field corresponds to a column in the XLS/XLSX sheet.

-There are two type of fields:
+There are four type of fields:

 - Numeric fields - A spreadsheet column containing only numeric data (formulas are considered be numeric) generates a numeric field.